Finnish nationality law: Domicile in Finland

 With regard to the social protections provided by the Finnish state instead of municipalities, the basis for eligibility for benefits and grants is domicile in Finland (Suomessa asuminen).
 Among the social protections meant here are e.g. maternity and paternity leave pay, child grant, unemployment benefits and other forms of social insurance.

 Although similarly worded, the definition used is not exactly the same as for the determination of municipal domicile.
 In particular, the municipal domicile alone does not make an alien or citizen domiciled in Finland.
 The domicile in Finland requires factual residence and home in Finland, as well as permanent and continued physical presence in the country.
 This applies to foreigners and citizens alike.
 Persons moving into Finland may be considered domiciled in Finland immediately if they actually intend to remain in the country.
 This means that not even a Finnish citizen moving into Finland is guaranteed the state social benefits immediately after entry, unless they can show that they intend to remain.

 On the other hand, the concept of "domicile in Finland" allows for more consideration than the mechanistic definition municipal domicile.
 Students, missionaries, scholars, scientists, aid workers, officials of international organizations and employees of Finnish companies, as well as their family members may retain their domicile in Finland indefinitely even if they lose their municipal domicile.
 However, the Kela, which determines the domicile status, has a wide leeway to judge the circumstances of individuals.

 A foreigner with both municipal domicile and a domicile in Finland enjoys all social and health services provided to Finnish citizens.

-Loss of Finnish citizenship

-Although dual citizenship is permitted, a Finnish citizen who is a citizen of another country will lose Finnish citizenship at age 22 unless he or she has sufficiently close ties with Finland.

-Persons with close ties include those: